ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 The short description and usage hint doesn't impact how the command works, so feel free to skip that step.

-You are now finished deploying our Slack bot!
+# You are now finished deploying our Slack bot!

+In your Slack workspace, you can now type "/" to see a list of all commands.
+Among the list, you should see the commands pertaining to your bot.